ashtonesawyer/secdevops/hw2/hw2.md

 trick.

 # hw2.sh
-I'm *pretty* sure that this script works and could be run multiple times without issue.
-I haven't fully tested it on a new install because that takes more time than I have right now.
-But I have tested the individual pieces that I added on some dummy files.
-It's possible that I missed something from the original script that needs to be changed in order for re-running it to be safe, but I don't think I did.
+I tested the script I wrote in two ways.
+First, I tested the pieces that I added on dummy files until I was fairly confident it would work.
+Then, I spun up a new FreeBSD vm to see how well it would actually work on a fresh install.

+Suprisingly, I had to change one of the packages that are installed in the beginning. `ruby32-gems` wasn't found by the package manager.
+After sniffing around for a little bit, I realised it had been updated to `rudy33-gems`.

+Actually trying it on a new VM also helped me find a few typos, but those aren't as fun to talk about.